cjcarvajal/sentiment-analysis/README.md

 ### Preprocessing

-The preprocessing of data have three phases: reading data, cleaning and vectorizing text and splitting in training, testing, and unlabeled data sets.
+The preprocessing of data have three phases: reading data, cleaning and vectorizing text and splitting in training and testing sets.
 For the first phase, I read the csv files for training and testing from the [files section](#about-the-files-used) and merge the two data sets, I use the sklearn [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) method to divide the sets.

 I just read a lot of blogs entrances on sentiment analysis with the same approach: to train a model and to obtain performance metrics using a test dataset, but none of these posts explain how to use the trained model to predict values on new data (the real value of the model), in this script I used the pipeline feature, to train and store the model and then to use it with unseen data.